akczcz/akv2k8s/README.md

 ![image](/img/printenv.PNG)

 If you come to this point, you reached our goal, you synced Azure KeyVault secrets to kubernetes secrets and mapped them to application.
-Now you can delete your resource group to clean resources in your lab:
+Now you can delete your resource group to clean resources in your LAB:
 ``` azcli
 az group delete --resource-group $GROUP_NAME
 ```